Gvenn666/Church-Clock-Counter/README.md

 ## Setup
 1. on a pc, launch a terminal, the rest of the instructions will be assuming you are using an Ubuntu installation.

+2. Set the network connection to "shared to other computers"

-2. connect the Pi to the pc via an ethernet cable, power the pi on.
+3. connect the Pi to the pc via an ethernet cable, power the pi on.

-3. run `ifconfig` to obtain the pc ip address
+4. run `ifconfig` to obtain the pc ip address

-4. run `nmap <first, second & third part of pc ip>.0/24`
+5. run `nmap <first, second & third part of pc ip>.0/24`

-5. ssh into to pi using the command `ssh pi@<pi ip>`
+6. ssh into to pi using the command `ssh pi@<pi ip>`

 the rest of the instructions will be ran on the Pi via ssh on the PC